evolvingstuff/vdw2/content/posts/vitamin-d-prevented-brain-damage-by-high-fructose-corn-syrup-in-rats.md

 │   inner_content: `which contains: %%% Scientists claim to have found root cause of obesity for most people (HFCS) - Oct 2023`
 │   children:
 │   ├── TextNode
-│   │   full_match: `which contains: %%% Scientists claim to have found root cause of obesity for most people (HFCS) - Oct 2023`
+│   │   full_match: `which contains: `
+│   │   inner_content: `which contains: `
+│   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
-│   │   inner_content: `which contains: %%% Scientists claim to have found root cause of obesity for most people (HFCS) - Oct 2023`├── HorizontalRuleNode
+│   │   full_match: ` Scientists claim to have found root cause of obesity for most people (HFCS) - Oct 2023` │   │   inner_content: ` Scientists claim to have found root cause of obesity for most people (HFCS) - Oct 2023`├── HorizontalRuleNode
 │   full_match: `\n---\n`
 │   inner_content: `---`├── HeadingNode
 │   full_match: `!!!!7,700 studies resulted from a query for: (&quot;high fructose&quot; OR HFCS) &quot;vitamin d&quot; as of Dec 2023`